heow/compojure-cookies-example/README.md

     (def app (-> #'routes wrap-cookies wrap-keyword-params wrap-params))

-Keyword params changes the input parameters from string-based to keyword based.
-It's string based because form variables technically can contain spaces, however I've yet to see it in real life.
+Keyword params change the input parameters from string-based to keyword based.
+By default it's string based because form variables can contain spaces, however I've yet to see it in real life.

     {"name" "Hello world"} ; params without keyword-params {:name  "Hello world"} ; params with keyword-params

 #### Destructuring Syntax ####

-The routes have a [startling new syntax][9]:
+The routes have a [startling new destructing syntax][9]:

     (POST "/" {params :params cookies :cookies} (process-form params cookies))

-Because we want to manipulate cookies we're a operating at slightly lower level which allows us to pass in the cookies so they can be read.
+Because we want to manipulate cookies, we need to operate at slightly lower level of abstraction.
+This syntax allow us to pass in cookies so they can be read.

 #### Return Value ####

     {:cookies {"name" name}
      :body (str "<html><head> ...

-Because we want to __modify__ the cookies, we need to return something more than a string.
-By default returning a string assumes the `:body`, you can [set other various things][10] like headers etc.
+The return value isn't just a string anymore, in order to save a cookie in the browser we need to pass them out much in the manner it arrived.
+Besides, returning a string is a shortcut for setting the `:body`, you also can [set other various things][10] like headers.

+### That's it ###

+This avoids the overhead and complexity  of sessions, meaning the cookie is stored __unencrypted and in plain view__ in the user's browser (for obvious reasons, avoid this technique for sensitive data).
+Unlike sessions which store a token that is associated with your data in the web-server, the browser holds everything so the data survives server restarts but is readable and modifiable by the user.

+It's not a lot of code, you've learned alternative input and outputs, destructuring, form processing, Ring's middleware and cookie management.

 [1]: https://github.com/weavejester/compojure "Compojure"